 - Black thread

-The size of the sheet needed will depend on the size of your kids.
+The size of the white bed sheet needed will depend on the size of your kids.
 A queen or king size sheet will work best for taller kids or adults.
-Make sure you’re happy with how far the bed sheet hangs before you start cutting.
+That means this costume even works in the category of women’s costumes.

 Cut the eyes and mouth template and pin them onto the screen material.
 You will need 4 of the eyes and 2 of the mouth otherwise people will be able to see the little face behind the mask.
 I just folded the screen material in 4ths so I would only have to cut once.

-Here the eye holes are 1 inch apart but you may want to measure your little goblin’s face before you start sewing.
+Here the eye holes are 1 inch apart, but you may want to measure your little goblin’s face before you start sewing.

 Related post: Halloween Bat Costume & Butterfly Costume DIY

 You might think that the next step would be to cut out the holes.
 But if you do that the sheet will deform as you sew the screen and you’ll end up with a wrinkly ghost.
 We can’t have that now!
-So, sew the eyes and the mouth on the sheet first.
+So, sew the eyes and the mouth on the sheet FIRST.